Wilby Primary

 Wren Chicks Galley

 Hello and welcome to Wren Chicks, our Pre-School / Reception Class.
 Our teacher is Mrs Maurice.
-Our class TAs are Mrs Knight, Miss Hunt, Mrs Kent and Mrs Kerry and Mrs Strutt.
+Our class TAs are Mrs Knight, Miss Hunt, Mrs Kerry and Mrs Strutt.

 In our class children learn through play, following the Early Years Foundation Stage Framework.
 We aim to provide learning that is fun and engaging, and that will challenge the children and support their development.
 We deliver our curriculum through both adult let input and child-initiated learning opportunities, following children's interests wherever possible and provide high quality interactions, engaging with children in their play in order to develop and deepen their learning opportunities.
 Underpinning all our learning sit the Characteristics of Effective Learning: Playing and Exploring, Active Learning and Creating and Thinking Critically.
 With these at our foundation we aim to support our children to become effective independent learners.